GlacioHack/xdem/CONTRIBUTING.md

   what you checked.
 You remain accountable for the contribution and must be able to explain your choices and address review feedback.

-- **References and licensing.** AI-generated code may reproduce or adapt existing copyrighted implementations without identifying their sources.
+- **References and licensing (copyright).** AI-generated code may reproduce or adapt existing copyrighted implementations without identifying their sources.
 For major features or conceptual changes to methods, algorithms, or design, make a reasonable search for relevant literature and existing implementations.
 Verify and cite relevant sources, and check for potential code reuse.
 Ensure that any reused or adapted material has a compatible license